fusionfabric/open-api-standard/Customization.md

 -   additional information fields
 -   user defined fields

-Custom field data extension capability is typically provided by back office systems as an 'out of the box' feature developed by the product R&D team to allow each individual Bank to add their own custom fields e.g. for head office reporting.
+Custom field data support is typically provided by back office systems as an 'out of the box' feature developed by the product R&D team to allow each individual Bank to add their own custom fields e.g. for head office reporting.

+Finastra do not publish Bank specific APIs hence a single API for a resource must support custom fields e.g. Finastra would expect to provide a single `parties` API that supports custom fields for multiple Banks.

-For example, the following payload contains common fields:
+The following examples show typical a payload which contains common fields and custom fields:

+1 - common fields:
 ```
   { "firstName" : "Luke" , "lastName" : "Skywalker" }
 ```
-Alongside these common fields, Bank A can define a custom field named `rating`:
+2 - alongside the common fields, Bank A can define a custom field named `rating`:
 ```
   { "firstName" : "Luke" , "lastName" : "Skywalker" , "rating" : 183}
 ```

-And similarly, Bank B can define a custom field named `contact` that is a complex object composed of two fields: `email` and `phone_number`:
+3 - alongside the common fields, Bank B can define a custom field named `contact` that is a complex object composed of two fields: `email` and `phone_number`:
 ```
-  { "firstName" : "Darth" , "lastName" : "Vader" , "contact" : { "email" : "ldarth.vader@star.com" , "phone_number": "111"}}
+  { "firstName" : "Darth" , "lastName" : "Vader" , "contact" : { "email" : "darth.vader@star.com" , "phone_number": "111"}}
 ```

-Custom fields differ from other fields in the API because custom fields are Bank specific and cannot be determined in advance i.e. custom fields are dynamic in nature so the custom fields can only be defined in a static API as an object rather than as individual fields, whereas Open APIs define a fixed set of well known, documented fields adhering to the the OpenAPI Specification (OAS).
+Custom fields differ from other fields in the API because custom fields are Bank specific and cannot be determined in advance i.e. custom fields are dynamic in nature so the custom fields can only be defined in a static API as an object rather than as individual fields, whereas Open APIs typically define a fixed set of well known, documented fields adhering to the the OpenAPI Specification (OAS).

-Bank specific APIs for a single resource are not supported hence a single API must support custom fields e.g. Finastra would expect to provide a single `parties` API that supports multiple Banks with each defining their own custom fields.

-In the example above, the available set of custom fields can be described by a separate Json schema containing the field name, field type and constraints.
-The custom fields schema represents a contract for any external developers and as such it has a lifecycle that must be managed in the same way as APIs i.e. the schema should be versioned and should avoid (where possible) breaking changes.
+The available set of custom fields can be described by a separate Json schema containing the field name, field type and field constraints.
+The custom fields schema represents a contract for external developers and as such it has a lifecycle that must be managed in the same way as APIs i.e. the schema should be versioned and should avoid (where possible) breaking changes.

 Custom fields are supported using the OAS `additionalProperties` keyword and clients must be able to discover